On-device API license management

 - Android, enter the package name that can be found in the AndroidManifest.xml.

-- iOS, enter the bundle identifier that can be found in your project’s properties (General tab).
+- iOS, enter the bundle identifier that can be found in your project properties (General tab).

-- Windows, enter the bundle identifier that can be found in the Package.appx manifest file, in the Packaging tab.
+- Windows UWP, enter the package name that can be found in the Package.appx manifest file (Packaging tab).

 Those rules are displayed in the interface if you click on the information button (surrounded i).